 Two other laws affect U.S. citizen petitioners directly.
-The International Marriage Broker Regulation (IMBRA) provides that alien fiancé(e)s and spouses coming to the U.S. with K visas must be provided any information regarding the petitioner's past criminal activity and other K petitions previously filed by the petitioner.
-When filing the I-129F, petitioners now must provide information regarding certain criminal convictions, which will be shared with the beneficiary prior to the issuance of a K visa.
-The petitioner for a K-1 fiancé(e) visa must also request a waiver if the petitioner has filed two or more K-1 visa petitions at any time in the past or had a prior K-1 petition approved within the last two years.
+The International Marriage Broker Regulation Act (IMBRA) provides that alien fiancé(e)s and spouses coming to the U.S. with K visas must be informed about other K petitions previously filed by the petitioner and when filing the I-129F, petitioners must provide information regarding certain criminal convictions, which will be shared with the beneficiary prior to the issuance of a K visa.
+The petitioner for a K-1 fiancé(e) visa must request a waiver if he or she has filed two or more K-1 visa petitions at any time in the past or had a prior K-1 petition approved within the last two years.41

-The second new law is the Adam Walsh Child Protection and Safety Act, which prohibits a U.S. citizen petitioner from filing K nonimmigrant visa petitions for fiancé(e)s, spouses or minor children if the petitioner was convicted of a "specified offense" against a minor, which is listed in the statute, unless CIS determines that the petitioner poses no risk to the beneficiary.
+The second such law impacting petitioners is the Adam Walsh Child Protection and Safety Act, which prohibits a U.S. citizen petitioner from filing K nonimmigrant visa petitions for fiancé(e)s, spouses or minor children if the petitioner was convicted of a "specified offense" against a minor, listed in the statute, unless CIS determines that the petitioner poses no risk to the beneficiary.
+The "minor" must have been under 18 and the convictions specified are broadly defined, involving primarily sexual or related offenses.42

-After the marriage, the alien spouse must apply for adjustment of status to permanent residency at a CIS office in the United States.
+After the marriage, the immigrant spouse must apply for adjustment of status to permanent residency at a CIS office in the United States.
 The couple does not need to file an I-130, however.
-42 If the marriage is less than 2 years old at the time of the adjustment interview, as is usually the case with people who enter on fiancé visas, the CIS will grant the alien spouse conditional resident status for two years.
-The couple will have to apply to remove the conditional status within 90 days of the date conditional residence expires, so that the alien spouse can remain in the United States.
-43 K-2 children will also be granted conditional residence status.
-44
+If the marriage is less than 2 years old at the time of the adjustment interview, as is usually the case with people who enter on fiancé visas, the CIS will grant the immigrant spouse conditional resident status for two years.
+The couple will subsequently have to apply to remove the condition during the 90 day window immediately before the date conditional residence expires, so that the immigrant spouse can remain in the United States.
+K-2 children will also be granted conditional residence status.
+The couple will subsequently have to apply to remove the conditional residence expires, so that the immigrant spouse can remain in the United States.

-If the U.S. citizen spouse dies before the K-1 visa holder adjusts his or her status, the alien spouse may file the adjustment application just as they would have done if the U.S. citizen petitioner had not died.
+If the U.S. citizen spouse dies before the K-1 visa holder adjusts his or her status, the immigrant spouse may file the adjustment application just as they would have done if the U.S. citizen petitioner had not died.
 It is, therefore, not necessary for such a K-1 visa holder to file Form I-360 as a self-petitioning widow or widower.
-This alien spouse's adjustment application will be approved pursuant to INA 204(1) and the alien will be granted Lawful Permanent Resident status instead of conditional status.45
+The adjustment application will be approved pursuant to INA 204(l) and the surviving spouse will be granted unconditional Lawful Permanent Resident status.46